The Short Stack

 Strategy is the foundation.
 Everything else in the stack points back to it.

-Strategy is too often treated as something that happens to a team rather than with one.
-A group of executives convenes, a direction is set, and the output cascades downward — polished, confident, and frequently disconnected from the reality of the people doing the actual work.
-The problem with that is that you've just locked out your best quality control ...
-The people closest to the work are not just your worker bees — they are your stress testers.
-They will find the gaps in the logic, the assumptions you did not know you were making, and the dependencies leadership couldn't see from above.
+That's a mistake.
+The people closest to the work are not just executors.
+They are your best quality control.
+They will find the gaps in your logic, surface the assumptions you didn't know you were making, and highlight the dependencies leadership couldn't see from above.
 That feedback doesn't undermine the vision.
 It sharpens it.

-Leadership should set the vision — the north star, the "why we're here," the general direction of travel.
+Leadership should set the direction — the why, the general direction of travel.
 But that goal needs to survive contact with the people tasked with achieving it.
 Build in the feedback loops.
-Create the conditions — deliberately facilitated sessions, with the proper pre-work (not a blank whiteboard and good intentions), where the team can push back, pressure test, and yes, occasionally redirect.
-A goal that can't withstand scrutiny from your own team won't survive contact with reality either.
+Create the conditions — deliberately facilitated sessions, with proper pre-work (not a blank whiteboard and good intentions) — where the team can push back, pressure-test, and occasionally redirect.

 Layer 2: Governance & Decision Making